Family-friendly University of Stuttgart

 The Uni & Family Service in the Gender Equality Office is the go-to resource for all staff members and students with questions on balancing career, studies, and family at the University of Stuttgart.
 The manager coordinates already existing compatibility measures and develops additional ones, and she advises and support the intra-University networks.
 In addition, she has project responsibility for the “audit family-friendly university” and represents University management in regional and superregional networks, especially in the Best Practice Club “Family in the University.”

 The University of Stuttgart has appointed two interested employees to be care-coordinators and has financed their training costs.
-The care-coordinators are a first point of contact for nursing employees and students and offer aid in finding further options for counselling for the person in question.
+The care-coordinators are a first point of contact for employees and students who are nursing their relatives.
+They offer assistence, if for exemple, the need for care arises suddenly and unexpectedly.
+Furthermore, they support those affected in finding further options for counselling.

 Hohenheim-Stuttgart Kids University